Questionnaire For Database Creation in SQL Server: Building a Strong Foundation

 3) List application server(s) that are consuming these databases and their location.

-4) If the creation of the db performed at the same time as the creation of the Application server, please specify the application server.
+4) If the creation of the DB is performed at the same time as the creation of the Application server, please specify the application server.

-5) What are known dependencies of these databases ? (other databases or list of applications including owner name)
+5) What are the known dependencies of these databases? (other databases or list of applications including owner name)

-6) For creation of databases that will be created/populated by a 3rd party vendor :
+6) For the creation of databases that will be created/populated by a 3rd party vendor :

 8) Will the process require sysadmin permission for the db creation?